 It is the face immediately recognized as Jesus Christ.

-But if the popular image was not derived from Scripture, where did it come from?
+But if this common depiction was not derived from Scripture, where did the popular image of Jesus come from?
 Why do artists, sculptors and film producers consistently portray Jesus with these features?

 What history shows may surprise you!